ramitbratabiswas/threejs-playground/README.md

 2. vortex: depicts a ball falling through a glowing vortex with the camera following along; involves post-processing with unreal bloom pass
 3. floating shapes: randomly generates 3D shapes and applies a changing transition effect on the scene
 4. globe: a rotating 3D model of the earth

+work in progress: planning to try out more Three.js effects and use those for my portfolio site; will add more options to the playground, e.g adding and removing shapes, lights, etc.